shahzadhuq/modernization-decomposing-monolith/Readme.md

 - Tools
   - Scientist.NET ([gitHub](https://github.com/scientistproject/Scientist.net)):
-  A .NET Port of the *Scientist library* for carefully refactoring critical paths.
+  A .NET Port of the *Scientist library* designed to perform experiments comparing multiple implementations of a solution to each other without introducing adverse effects to end users.

     > Use this tool only for code that does not have any side-effects.